mwaskom/Psych216/README.md

 The class website with lecture videos and notes can be found [here](http://white.stanford.edu/~knk/Psych216A/).

-The tutorials are written in the [IPython Notebook](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html).
+The tutorials are written in the [IPython Notebook](http://ipython.org/ipython-doc/stable/interactive/htmlnotebook.html).

-Note, you will need the seaborn package that is also availible in my github.
-Otherwise, things should probably work on a standard EPD install (but maybe not?)

 Static HTML Notebooks
 ---------------------